au2/blue-button-benchmark/README.md

 # Use Case and Parameters

-The use case for this work is a PHR application
+The use case for this work is a PHR application where patients can save, review and update their Master Health Record.
+The use flow and database implications are as follows
+* Welcome page shows the Master Health Record organized as sections.
+Each section shows list of all the active entries with only the summary fields.
+This will be identified as "summary active load'.
+* Patient can receive health data from source such as CCDA files an

 # Database Designs